hammezii/hammezii/README.md

 Data Nerd based in the UK.

 ## 🌱 Current learning
-- Studying for a Level 4 Data Analyst apprenticeship with Multiverse
+- Studying for a Level 4 Data Analyst apprenticeship
 - Python

 ## 🔭 Current projects